OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
 > The MongoStatisticsPublisher is currently being tested and not recommended for production usage.Feedback would be appreciated.

-A MongoDb implementation of the Orleans Provider.
-Currently the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable) and MongoStatisticsPublisher providers have been implemented.
+A MongoDb implementation of the Orleans Providers.
+This includes the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable) and MongoStatisticsPublisher providers.

 ## Usage
 ###Host Configuration